nevgrinds/Dreadnought_ESP32-S3-N16R8/README.md

 > **All-in-One Security Tool**

- **Disclaimer:** This project is strictly for educational purposes and authorized security testing.
-The developer assumes no liability for any misuse.
-See the [Legal Disclaimer](#⚖️-legal-disclaimer) at the bottom of this page.

 This project transforms an ESP32-S3-N16R8 into a powerful, standalone pentesting and monitoring toolkit.
-It hosts a fully-featured local Web Interface (SoftAP) to control various advanced modules, ranging from BLE sniffing to BadUSB.
+This project is a comprehensive, multi-functional toolkit designed for wireless reconnaissance, security testing, and hardware emulation.
+It equips users with advanced BLE scanning and GATT manipulation, passive Wi-Fi tracking and WPA/WPA2 handshake capture, and optimized BadUSB (HID & MSC) payload execution.
+Backed by web-based file management, it provides a powerful environment for authorized penetration testing.

+**Disclaimer:** Before using this tool, please read the [Legal Disclaimer](#legal-disclaimer) at the bottom of this page.

 ---